peterhudec/cljsx/README.md

 ```

 But you can pass a keyword constructed with the `keyword` function, or any other
 expressions which returns a keyword.
-Or even better _spread_ a keyword to
+Or even better _spread_ a
-keyword map into the _props_:
+keyword-to-keyword map into the _props_:

 ```clj
 (cljsx/jsx>